 - (a) A listing of specific contaminants and their control measures (or BMPs) and a narrative explaining how BMPs are implemented to control and minimize the amount of contaminants potentially entering stormwater. - (b) A map with all outfalls and structural BMPs marked. - (c) A schedule for at least once per month site inspections and brief written reports.
 The inspection report must include precipitation information for the entire period since last inspection, as well as observations and evaluations of BMP effectiveness.
-Throughout coverage under this permit, the facility must perform ongoing SWPPP review and revision to incorporate any site condition changes. - i.
-Operational deficiencies must be corrected within seven (7) calendar days. - ii.
-Minor structural deficiencies must be corrected within fourteen (14) calendar days. - iii.
-Major structural deficiencies (deficiencies projected to take longer than 14 days to correct) must be reported as an uploaded attachment through the eDMR system with the DMRs.
+Throughout coverage under this permit, the facility must perform ongoing SWPPP review and revision to incorporate any site condition changes. - (1) Operational deficiencies must be corrected within seven (7) calendar days. - (2) Minor structural deficiencies must be corrected within fourteen (14) calendar days. - (3) Major structural deficiencies (deficiencies projected to take longer than 14 days to correct) must be reported as an uploaded attachment through the eDMR system with the DMRs.
 The initial report shall consist of the deficiency noted, the proposed remedies, the interim or temporary remedies (including proposed timing of the placement of the interim measures), and an estimate of the timeframe needed to wholly complete the repairs or construction.
-If required by the Department, the permittee shall work with the regional office to determine the best course of action.
-The permittee should consider temporary structures to control stormwater runoff.
-The facility shall correct the major structural deficiency as soon as reasonably achievable. - iv.
-All actions taken to correct the deficiencies shall be included with the written report, including photographs, and kept with the SWPPP.
-Additionally, corrective action of major structural deficiencies shall be reported as an uploaded attachment through the eDMR system with the DMRs. - v.
-BMP failure causing discharge through an unregistered outfall is considered an illicit discharge and must be reported in accordance with Standard Conditions Part I. - vi.
-Inspection reports must be kept on site with the SWPPP and maintained for a period of five (5) years.
+If required by the Department, the facility shall work with the regional office to determine the best course of action.
+The facility should consider temporary structures to control stormwater runoff.
+The facility shall correct the major structural deficiency as soon as reasonably achievable. - (4) All actions taken to correct the deficiencies shall be included with the written report, including photographs, and kept with the SWPPP.
+Additionally, corrective action of major structural deficiencies shall be reported as an uploaded attachment through the eDMR system with the DMRs. - (5) BMP failure causing discharge through an unregistered outfall is considered an illicit discharge and must be reported in accordance with Standard Conditions Part I. - (6) Inspection reports must be kept on site with the SWPPP and maintained for a period of five (5) years.
 These must be made available to Department personnel upon request.
-Electronic versions of the documents and photographs are acceptable. - (d) A provision for designating an individual to be responsible for environmental matters and a provision for providing training to all personnel involved in housekeeping, material handling (including but not limited to loading and unloading), storage, and staging of all operational, maintenance, storage, and cleaning areas.
-Proof of training shall be submitted upon request by the Department. - 5 Site-wide minimum Best Management Practices (BMPs).
-At a minimum, the permittee shall adhere to the following: - (a) Prevent the spillage or loss of fluids, oil, grease, fuel, etc. from vehicle maintenance, equipment cleaning, warehouse activities, and other areas, and thereby prevent the contamination of stormwater from these substances. - (b) Ensure adequate provisions are provided to prevent to protect embankments of basins from erosion. - (c) Provide collection facilities and arrange for proper disposal of waste products including but not limited to petroleum waste products, and solvents. - (d) Store all paint, solvents, petroleum products and petroleum waste products (except fuels), and storage containers (such as drums, cans, or cartons) so these materials are not exposed to stormwater or provide other prescribed BMPs such as plastic lids and/or portable spill pans to prevent the commingling of stormwater with container contents.
-Commingled water may not be discharged under this permit.
-Provide spill prevention control, and/or management sufficient to prevent any spills of these pollutants from entering waters of the state.
-Any containment system used to implement this requirement shall be constructed of materials compatible with the substances contained and shall also prevent the contamination of groundwater.
-Spill records should be retained on-site. - (e) Provide good housekeeping practices on the site to keep trash from entry into waters of the state. - (f) Provide sediment and erosion control sufficient to prevent or control sediment loss off of the property. - Petroleum Secondary Containment.
-6.
+Electronic versions of the documents and photographs are acceptable. - (d) A provision for designating a responsible individual for environmental matters and a provision for providing training to all personnel involved in housekeeping, material handling (including but not limited to loading and unloading), storage, and staging of all operational, maintenance, storage, and cleaning areas.
+Proof of training shall be submitted upon request by the Department.